icf-sn-accelerators/sn-react-starter/README.md

 Now for the part everyone has been waiting for.
 Let's build and deploy our app.
 Let's go back to the directory where your React app was cloned.
-Stop the local dev-server if it's running, then run `yarn build`.
+Stop the local dev-server if it's running, then run `npm run build`.
 This will create a new directory called `dist` that will contain all your assets.
 So let's see what's there:

 ### `index.html`